Please reach out to us at if you cannot find an answer to your question.

 At this time we are scouring the globe to find the ideal supplier(s) of units for our communities.
 Our focus is on sustainable designs that are well laid out to serve the needs of our residents, simple to transport to facilitate the easy movement of these units into our communities, and at a cost that allows us for offer units that meet local and/or provincial standards of affordability.

 When work started, the initial idea was to build communities of rental properties given the lack of units and solutions in rural areas.
-Looking at the government standards of affordability and the costs associated with building the village, the numbers do not work.
+Looking at the government standards of affordability and the costs associated with building the village, the numbers do not work in terms of meeting our affordability objective.
 Moreover, we realized that rentals were only keeping people further from home ownership, an important component of generating personal wealth in Canada.
 We naturally pivoted to an ownership model with the potential for incorporating a rent-to-own aspect for some communities.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.